ccamel/awesome-ccamel/README.md

 - [bozd4g/go-http-client](https://github.com/bozd4g/go-http-client) - An enhanced and lightweight http client for Golang
 - [brendandburns/caddy-wasm](https://github.com/brendandburns/caddy-wasm) - WebAssembly (WASM) extension for the caddy2 web server.
 - [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit) - Random fake data generator written in go
+- [bryanlabs/cosmos-indexer-sdk](https://github.com/bryanlabs/cosmos-indexer-sdk) - An opensource cosmos indexer!
+Please feel free to use this to build other awesome apps like https://app.sycamore.tax and https://elections.atomaccelerator.com
 - [bsm/sarama-cluster](https://github.com/bsm/sarama-cluster) - Cluster extensions for Sarama, the Go client library for Apache Kafka 0.9 [DEPRECATED]
 - [bufbuild/buf](https://github.com/bufbuild/buf) - The best way of working with Protocol Buffers.
 - [buger/jsonparser](https://github.com/buger/jsonparser) - One of the fastest alternative JSON parser for Go that does not require schema